strapi/documentation/docs/developer-docs/latest/development/backend-customization/middlewares.md

 ---
-title: Backend customization - Middlewares - Strapi Developer Documentation description : Strapi middlewares are configured and enabled for the entire Strapi server application.
+title: Backend customization - Middlewares - Strapi Developer Docs description : Strapi middlewares are configured and enabled for the entire Strapi server application.
 Middlewares can be customized according to your needs.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/development/backend-customization/middlewares.html
 ---